czekster/BDMPathfinder/README.md

 - Multiple scenario analysis of BDMP models;
 - Advanced plotting using the R environment;
 - Top Path analysis, where modellers select only the ones having highest probabilities;
-- Iteration over multiple mission times set by the modeller (ie analysis over time as paths increase their likelihood);
+- Iteration over multiple mission times set by the modeller (ie, analysis over time as paths increase their likelihood);
 - Customisation of plotting axis (X,Y);

 ## Basic instructions
-The following instructions are for the case where you are creating a new model in RSMB and would like to use BDMPathfinder to create a nover analysis session.
+The following instructions are for the case where you are creating a new model in RSMB and would like to use BDMPathfinder to create a new analysis session.
 Please, look at the Section "Running the case study" below to learn how to use a pre-generated Figaro0 file and running BDMPathfinder for generating graphs in R.

 Here is the list of tasks: